millylea/Advieture/README.md

 ![Screenshot 2024-07-19 085137](https://github.com/user-attachments/assets/df071b98-210b-4d02-a633-e110844e9067)

 2. Karate Automation Test.

-   To run this test, use Git Bash if you are curently using Powershell.
+   To run this test, you must have [Karate set up](https://github.com/karatelabs/karate?tab=readme-ov-file#quickstart)

+   Use Git Bash if you are curently using Powershell.

    The command lines are noted in "command.md".